nandarajiv/word-vectorisation/README.md

     + `skip-gram-classification.py`: performs the downstream task of new classification using the embeddings from skip-gram
     + `report.pdf`: contains the report for the assignment
     + `README.md`

-The model weights are word vectors exceed the Moodle submission limit, and have been uploaded to OneDrive, which can be accessed [here](https://iiitaphyd-my.sharepoint.com/:f:/g/personal/nanda_rajiv_research_iiit_ac_in/EgzAAIe2PKtMoYOLuln2dlAB49VCMrkCaec2KtzG6Yu9Bw?e=Pq6b1H).
-The link contains:
-+ `svd-word-vectors.pt`: word vectors obtained from SVD
-+ `skip-gram-word-vectors.pt`: word vectors obtained from skip-gram
-+ `svd-classification-model.pt`: model weights for the classification task using SVD embeddings
-+ `skip-gram-classification-model.pt`: model weights for the classification task using skip-gram embeddings

 -----
-Note: Please maintain the file structure of this submission.
+Note: Please maintain the file structure.
 Also, ensure the Dataset is provided in the same format.
 It should be saved in this folder as:
 + ANLP-2
     + train.csv
     + test.csv